On the surface chemisorption of oxidizing fine iron particles: insights gained from molecular dynamics simulations: Introduction

 In the past few years, the number of theoretical models for single iron particles has increased. \cite{Mi2022} investigated the ignition behavior of iron particles via solid-phase oxidation kinetics described by a parabolic rate. \cite{Philyppe2022} extended this model and investigated the ignition behavior of fine iron particles in the Knudsen transition regime.
-They stated that the transition effect on the ignition characteristics becomes important if the particle diameter is below $30$~\textmu m. \cite{Senyurt2022} studied the ignition of metal particles other than iron in the transition regime, and stated that transition effects could always be neglected for very large (i.e., $>200$ \textmu m) particles.
+They stated that the transition effect on the ignition characteristics becomes important if the particle diameter is below $30$~\textmu m. \cite{Senyurt2022} studied the ignition of metal particles other than iron in the transition regime, and stated that transition effects could always be neglected for very large (i.e., $>200$\textmu m) particles.
 While these models only focused on the ignition, \cite{Soo2018} developed a generic model for the full combustion behavior for non-volatile solid-fuel particles, wherein the particle oxidation rate depends on reaction kinetics at the surface of the particle and the external diffusion of oxygen to the particle. \cite{Hazenberg2020} further extended this model by taking into account the growth of the particle during oxidation.
 In \cite{ThijsPCI_2022}, a boundary layer resolved model was developed so that mass and heat transfer are accurately modeled, including Stefan flow.
 Temperature-dependent properties were used for the gas- and condensed-phase species and evaporation was implemented to investigate the formation of nano-sized iron-oxides products.
 It was shown that, although the particle temperature remains below the boiling point of iron(-oxide), a non-negligible amount of iron mass is lost due to the evaporation of the particle.
 Furthermore, it was shown that when only the conversion of $\mathrm{Fe}$ to $\mathrm{FeO}$ is considered up to the maximum temperature, and when internal transport is neglected, a good agreement was obtained with the experimental data of \citep{Ning2021} for the combustion time and maximum temperature as a function of oxygen concentration.
 The further oxidation after the particle peak temperature was, however, not modeled.
-In a later work of \citep{Thijs2022}, the point-particle model of \cite{Hazenberg2020} was extended, with aid of a boundary-layer-resolved model, to include temperature-dependent properties, slip velocity, Stefan flow, and evaporation.
+In a later work of \citep{Thijs2022}, the point-particle model of \cite{Hazenberg2020} was extended, with aid of a boundary-layer-resolved model, to include temperature-dependent properties, slip velocity, Stefan flow, and evaporation. \cite{Gool2022} extended the latter particle model and modeled the particle composition as being uniform and in thermodynamic equilibrium, enabling the oxidation beyond stoichiometric $\mathrm{FeO}$.